roytang/blog/content/replies/2016/04/d28sxpl/index.md

 - Philippines
 ---

-In my opinion his stint as MMDA chair wasn't too good, particularly on traffic management (although that was a really tough job anyway)\n\nHe's also responsible for the lewd dancing girls incident at an LP sortie (he owned up to it and withdrew from the LP Senate slate)
+In my opinion his stint as MMDA chair wasn't too good, particularly on traffic management (although that was a really tough job anyway)

+He's also responsible for the lewd dancing girls incident at an LP sortie (he owned up to it and withdrew from the LP Senate slate)